ipums/ipums.github.io/_drafts/big-data-on-a-laptop-tools-and-strategies-part-3.md

 Spark supports "Spark SQL", and user defined functions callable from Spark SQL, so you can rely on your SQL skills if that makes the most sense.
 Spark provides other ways to manipulate data as well.

 The primary data abstraction in Spark is the  RDD (resilient Distributed Datasets.)
 An RDD distributes data across nodes in a Spark cluster so that  a Spark application can access the data in parallel, running on multiple cores and machines.
-You can transform or take actions on RDDs: a transformation returns a new RDD(they are immutible)  resulting from applying some function to it; actions load, save or print the RDD.
+You can transform or take actions on RDDs: a transformation returns a new RDD(they are immutable)  resulting from applying some function to it; actions load, save or print the RDD.
 An RDD can get created from loading data from all sorts of external data sources, structured or unstructured: JSON, text, CSV, Parquet; you can programmatically create RDDs as well.

 DataFrame is a higher level API for presenting data in a table-like form .
-Like RDDs DataFrames are immutible and distributed.
+Like RDDs DataFrames are immutable and distributed.
 The DataFrame API is part of the Dataset API  which collects data into rows of structured or unstructured data; there's a strongly typed data API available in Scala and Java called "Dataset" and also the "DataFrame" API available in all supported languages.
 Results of Spark SQL queries can be returned and further processed using the DataFrame API.

 ### Running Spark on Your Laptop